Layout

 What are Product Development KPIs?

-Product development key performance indicators are product management metrics that track and monitor the product team.
+Product development key performance indicators are product management metrics that track and monitor the product team or product development consultants if you are using consultants.
 They are used to measure the progress of projects and behavioral changes and identify opportunities for improvement.

 Companies, especially SaaS companies that track KPIs, can gain control over their product development process and better manage teams to maximize output.